-- (A) The Home.
-The home of the applicant or member and the spouse and any land appertaining to the home, as determined by the MassHealth agency, if located in Massachusetts and used as the principal place of residence, are considered noncountable assets, except when the equity interest in the home exceeds the amount described in 130 CMR 520.007(G)(3).
+(A) The Home.
+The home of the applicant or member and the spouse and any land appertaining to the home, as determined by the MassHealth agency, if located in Massachusetts and used as the principal place of residence, areis considered a noncountable assets, except when the equity interest in the home exceeds the amount described in 130 CMR 520.007(G)(3).
 The home is subject to the lien rules at 130 CMR 515.012: Real Estate Liens.
-If the home is placed in a trust or in an arrangement similar to a trust, the MassHealth agency will apply the trust rules at 130 CMR 520.021 through 520.024. - (B) Assets of an SSI Recipient.
-The assets of an SSI recipient are exempt from consideration as countable assets. - (C) Proceeds from the Sale of a Home.
-The proceeds from the sale of a home used by the applicant or member as the principal place of residence, provided the proceeds are used to purchase another home to be used as the principal place of residence, are considered noncountable assets.
-Such proceeds are exempt from consideration as countable assets for the three calendar months following the month of receipt.
-The MassHealth agency places a lien before the death of the member against any real estate in which the member has a legal interest in accordance with 130 CMR 515.012: Real Estate Liens. - (D) Business and Nonbusiness Property.
-Business and nonbusiness property essential to self-support and property excluded under an SSA-approved plan for self-support are considered noncountable assets. - (E) Any Loan or Grant.
+If the home is placed in a trust or in an arrangement similar to a trust, the MassHealth agency will apply the trust rules at 130 CMR 520.021 through 520.024.

+(B) Assets of an SSI Recipient.
+The assets of an SSI recipient are exempt from consideration as countable assets.

+(C) Proceeds from the Sale of a Home.
+The proceeds from the sale of a home used by the applicant or member qualifying as the principal place of residence, provided the proceeds are used to purchase another home to be used as the principal place of residence, aremay be considered noncountable assets.
+The applicant or member may not acquire a lesser ownership interest in the new home purchased with the sale proceeds.
+Such proceeds aremay be exempt from consideration as countable assets for the three calendar months following the month of receipt.
+The MassHealth agency places a lien before the death of the member against any real estate in which the member has a legal interest in accordance with 130 CMR 515.012: Real Estate Liens.

+(D) Business and Nonbusiness Property.
+Business and nonbusiness property essential to selfsupportas determined by the MassHealth agency and property excluded under an SSA-approved plan for self-support are considered noncountable assets.

+(E) Any Loan or Grant.
 Any loan or grant including, but not limited to, scholarships, the terms of which preclude their use for current maintenance, is considered a noncountable asset.

-(F) Funeral or Burial Arrangements.

-- (1) The following funeral or burial arrangements for the applicant, member, or spouse are considered noncountable assets: - (a) any burial space, including any burial space for any immediate family member; - (b) one of the following: - (i) a separately identifiable amount not to exceed \$1,500 expressly reserved for funeral and burial expenses; or - (ii) life-insurance policies designated exclusively for funeral and burial expenses with a total face value not to exceed \$1,500; - (c) the cash-surrender value of burial insurance; and - (d) prepaid irrevocable burial contracts or irrevocable trust accounts designated for funeral and burial expense.
+- (F) Funeral or Burial Arrangements. - (1) The following funeral or burial arrangements for the applicant, member, or spouse are considered noncountable assets: - (a) any burial space, including any burial space for any immediate family member; - (b) one of the following: - (i)1. a separately identifiable amount not to exceed \$1,500 expressly reserved exclusively for funeral and burial expenses; or

+(ii)2. life-insurance policies designated exclusively for funeral and burial expenses with a total face value not to exceed \$1,500;

+(c) the cash-surrender value of burial insurance; and

+(d) prepaid irrevocable burial contracts or irrevocable trust accounts designated for exclusive and permissible use of funeral and burial expense provided by a licensed provider of funeral and burial services.